Jberczel/metaprogramming_ruby_2_notes/01_m_word.md

 At runtime, a compiled language is more like a ghost town, where variables and methods have lost their concreteness.

-However, an inteprated language is more like a busy marketplace, where you can ask questions.
+However, an inteprated language is more like a busy marketplace, where you can ask questions at runtime.

 ```ruby